 Let’s-a-go!
 Super Mario – or just plain Mario to his friends – is an icon of popular culture who has millions of fans from East to West.
 At one point in time, he was thought to be more recognisable than Mickey Mouse!
 The mustachioed plumber is Nintendo’s flagship video game icon and is still regarded as perhaps the most popular gaming character of all time.
 Even those who have never played a video game in their life will recognize the blue dungarees and red overalls!

-Mario and friends have had an interesting history between them – and with Nintendo carrying on bringing adventures of the plumber to players through the Switch console, there’s never been a better time to start checking out these interesting facts about Super Mario, the Italian have-a-go-hero.
+Mario and friends have had an interesting history between them – and with Nintendo carrying on bringing adventures of the plumber to players through the Switch console, there’s never been a better time to start checking out these fun facts about Super Mario, the Italian have-a-go-hero.

 Mario made his debut in Donkey Kong, a classic arcade game where he initially had the name ‘Jumpman’.
 In the sequel, Donkey Kong Jr, Mario became the villain – for the first and last time in his career (thus far)!

 Mario has played all kinds of sports and games outside of his general princess-saving activities.
 He’s featured in tennis games, football games, and titles based around baseball, the Olympic Games, basketball and more.
 He’s even taken part in building demolition and archaeology!